 Learning to See through a Lens vs Learning to See by Learning to Draw.

-I was recently made aware that, at Bucks, the basic foundations of art – drawing, 2D design, color – will no longer be required for students that declare their major as Photography or Cinema or Video – aka Communications as of 2019.
-I was a bit shocked at this decision, but as technology advances, I am always concerned that we, as art educators, keep up with shifting technology.
+I was recently made aware that, at Bucks, the basic foundations of art will no longer be required for communications majors: Photography or Cinema or Video.
+I was a bit shocked at this decision.
+I am always concerned that we, as art educators, keep up with shifting technology.
 As we fine tune our own practices along with these changes, our teaching must also shift.
-The needs and skills of our students is always changing.
-To teach as well as we can and to be relevant regarding the shifting landscape of creative human expression is our biggest challenge.
-Ultimately, students are human beings and the fundamentals of being human does not change quite as quickly as technology.
+To teach as well as we can and be relevant regarding the shifting landscape of creative human expression is our biggest challenge.
+The fundamentals of being human does not change as technology does.

-Many years ago, after earning my MFA in Printmaking, digital prints were becoming as visually amazing as lithos, etchings and silkscreens.
-It was faster, cleaner and cheaper.
-I could no longer justify spending the countless hours in a printshop making labor intensive plates and printing expensive huge editions.
-So, for the most part, I stopped doing it.
+Many years ago, after earning my MFA in Printmaking, digital prints were as amazing as lithos, etchings and silkscreens.
+They became faster, cleaner and cheaper.
+I could no longer justify spending countless hours in the printshop.
+Those labor intensive plates and expensive editions seemed seemed excessive.
+So, for the most part, I stopped editioning.

 In our media driven society, sound bites rule.
 Drawing classes, as most art foundations classes, serve to teach the student HOW TO SEE.
 Foundational instruction introduces the visual art student to the basic elements of visual thought.
 Foundation also exposes the visual art student to various traditional art making materials and the possibilities inherent in their expressive and communicative qualities.
 Somewhat understandably, the argument on the side of the Photography/Cinema/Video faculty is that these students can learn how to see through a lens.
 Hinging this policy decision upon a sound bite, the department has clearly stated that an art student does not need to learn to draw to learn to see.
 For the Photography student, and the Cinema/Video student, they can learn to see through a lens.
 To me, this decision just smells bad.
 It smells of faculty politics.
 But, I though that I might be biased, so lets break this down, because the argument has some good strong points.
 The community college degree is limited to 60 credits.
 As it turns out, the enrollment in the Visual Arts Department has shifted drastically from traditional fine arts over to Cinema/Video.
 Those department professors feel they need to expose their students to as much technology as possible so they become adept at using it to make their art.
 This is a good sound argument, although I believe it is fundamentally flawed.
 So I have decided to explore this idea.